-Are you busy publishing blog posts every day?
+Are you busy publishing blog posts every couple of days?
 Wondering if 500 or 1,000 or 2,000 words per day are enough to get your blog rolling?

 “You need to publish as often as possible!” is one of the first rules new bloggers learn.
 So you set up a tight publishing schedule and… fight to keep up with it day in day out.